alitahir-se/interview-assignment/README.md

   1) To accept money transfer
   2) To get account details

+<h2>Documentation</h2>

-Swagger documentation is available at the link : http://localhost:8080/swagger-ui/index.html
+Swagger documentation for the APIs is available at the link : http://localhost:8080/swagger-ui/index.html

 <h1>How to Run</h1>